-An alternative approach to solar photovoltaic panels are solar slates or tiles, which replace the existing roof slates or tiles and closely match their appearance, thereby lessening any visual impact on the appearance of the conservation area.
-Solar slates are currently twice the price of solar panels (2012) but are expected to fall to meet the price of solar panels by 2020.
+An alternative approach is solar slates or tiles, which replace the existing roof slates or tiles and closely match their appearance, thereby lessening any visual impact on the appearance of the conservation area.
+Solar slates are twice the price of solar panels (2012) but are expected to fall to meet the price of solar panels by 2020.
 Planning permission is not required for solar slates or tiles.